touying-typ/touying/src/utils.typ

 #let typst-builtin-styled = [#set text(fill: red)].func()

-/// Determine if a content is styled
+/// Determine if a content is styled.
 ///
 /// Example: `is-styled(text(fill: red)[Red])` returns `true`
+///
+/// -> bool
 #let is-styled(it) = {
   type(it) == content and it.func() == typst-builtin-styled
 }

-/// Reconstruct a styled content with a new body
+/// Reconstruct a styled content with a new body.
 ///
-/// - `it` is the content to reconstruct
+/// - it (content): The content to reconstruct.
 ///
-/// - `new-child` is the new child you want to replace the old body with
+/// - new-child (content): The new child you want to replace the old body with.
+///
+/// -> content
 #let reconstruct-styled(it, new-child) = {
   typst-builtin-styled(new-child, it.styles)
 }

-/// Determine if a content is a metadata
+/// Determine if a content is a metadata.
 ///
 /// Example: `is-metadata(metadata((a: 1)))` returns `true`
+///
+/// -> bool
 #let is-metadata(it) = {
   type(it) == content and it.func() == metadata
 }

-/// Determine if a content is a metadata with a specific kind
+/// Determine if a content is a metadata with a specific kind.
+///
+/// -> bool
 #let is-kind(it, kind) = {
   is-metadata(it) and type(it.value) == dictionary and it.value.at("kind", default: none) == kind
 }

-/// Determine if a content is a heading in a specific depth
+/// Determine if a content is a heading in a specific depth.
+///
+/// -> bool
 #let is-heading(it, depth: 9999) = {
   type(it) == content and it.func() == heading and it.depth <= depth
 }

-/// Call a `self => {..}` function and return the result, or just return the content
+/// Call a `self => {..}` function and return the result, or just return the content.
+///
+/// -> content
 #let call-or-display(self, it) = {
   if type(it) == function {
     it = it(self)